 The CGI graphics, dialogue, and sound in the videos are exceptional.

 The Social Express includes a number of printable pages and a How To Use section with lesson support and other info, which is where the rubber meets the road for the app.
 If you're not willing to (or don't have the time) to invest in using the app to build much larger lessons, it's not worth $90 even if you plan to sit down and review the videos with the child.

 The Social Express must be utilized as the basis for a much larger plan of action for working on the social skills addressed.
 It provides enough of a lesson plan and framework to be of great assistance for parents who have no training in such work.
-Luckily there is a free trial version for you to try to get the basic idea.

 Although younger children could certainly utilize it with an adult bridging their understanding gap, some of the terms and situations in the app clearly create a target market of older/higher-functioning children with special social needs.
 The developer, The Language Express, recommends the app for elementary-aged children, but I would narrow that even further to older elementary school or those at that approximate stage of development.

 Additionally, from an app perspective, there are a few points I'd like to make:

 * The Social Express misses the key element that made ConversationBuilder such a hit with my ASD son Ryan: including him in the dialogue.
 ConversationBuilder proved that this can be done very well within the app itself.